tigh-latte/presentations/unsafe-stacks/presentation.md

 <!-- stop -->

-For this we leverage two compilter directives.
+For this we leverage two compiler directives.
 The first being `//go:noescape`

 ---